twinfoundation/wallet/packages/wallet-connector-iota/docs/reference/classes/IotaWalletConnector.md

 > **transfer**(`identity`, `addressSource`, `addressDest`, `amount`): `Promise`\<`undefined` \| `string`\>

-Transfer funds to an address.
+Transfer an amount from one address to another.

 #### Parameters